 The Foundation’s community engagement approach is complemented through our locally-focused work, where we spend a great deal of time in individual communities.
-Eagle County is one of four communities that the Foundation is working locally as a way to get to know these places and the people who live there in a deep and meaningful way.
-This local focus approach on specific communities allows us to build relationships, learn and support long-term efforts that emphasize community-informed, collaborative solutions to health barriers.
+Eagle County is one of nine communities that the Foundation is working locally as a way to get to know these places and the people who live there in a deep and meaningful way.
+This local focus approach on specific communities allows us to build relationships, make connections, learn about and support long-term efforts that emphasize community-informed, collaborative solutions to health barriers.
 Why?
 Because when ideas are generated at a local level, they are more likely to reflect the community’s needs and create lasting change.

 So what does our work look like in Eagle County?

 Eagle County has its own unique assets and barriers when it comes to health.
 For us, working locally in this way starts with listening and learning more about what that really means.
-Tanya Weinberg, the program officer working in this community, is central to this effort.
-She spends time getting to know the community, looks for opportunities to build the capacity of local institutions, works to improve policies and systems, expands local leadership and helps stimulate broad civic engagement.
+Chris Bui, the program officer working in this community, is central to this effort.
+He spends time getting to know the community, looks for opportunities to build the capacity of local institutions, works to improve policies and systems, expands local leadership and helps stimulate broad civic engagement.

-Tanya is charged with partnering with the community to harness this energy so that Eagle County is a place where everyone who calls it home has health in reach.
-Her work takes shape through conversations, networking and partnerships with various types of community members.
+Chris is charged with partnering with the community to harness this energy so that Eagle County is a place where everyone who calls it “home” has health within reach.
+His work takes shape through conversations, networking and partnerships with various types of community members.
 The Foundation has provided a range of supports to Eagle based on these relationships and our understanding of the community’s needs as described by those who live there.

-Over the past year, the Foundation has partnered with institutions like the Center for Creative Leadership, which works with individuals to customize and develop their unique leadership style, and KaBOOM!, a national nonprofit dedicated to ensuring that all kids have a childhood filled with the balanced and active play they need to thrive.
-Through these partnerships, local leaders are building their skills for greater impact, and the community is creating new spaces for children to safely play.
+Over the past two years, the Foundation has partnered with institutions like the Center for Creative Leadership, which works with individuals to customize and develop their unique leadership style.
+The Foundation also partners with KaBOOM!, a national nonprofit dedicated to ensuring that all kids have a childhood filled with the balanced and active play they need to thrive.
+Through these collaborations, local leaders are building their skills for greater impact and the community is creating new spaces for children to safely play.
 We also work with Civic Canopy to help harness the power that already exists within the community.
 The Civic Canopy offers a range of services to organizations in Eagle County such as coaching, advising, coordination, facilitation, resource sharing and other types of capacity building.

-During a recent series of events, we had the chance to hear directly from community members in Eagle County.
+During a 2018 series of events, we had the chance to hear directly from community members in Eagle County.
 We gathered information and feedback to help us understand how to best work collaboratively while strategizing towards a healthier community countywide.
 Read about our experience at those events.

-If you have ideas on how to create a healthier community or want to learn more about the Foundation, please email Senior Program Officer Tanya Weinberg or call her directly at 303-953-3643.
+If you have ideas on how to create a healthier community or want to learn more about the Foundation, please email Program Officer Chris Bui or call him directly at 303-953-7912.